-- (i) Hours of work shall be flexible and in accordance with past practice concerning arrangements between employees and supervisors unless altered by mutual agreement between the parties to this Agreement. - (ii) There shall be no change in hours of library operation which result in alteration of established public service information schedules without one (1) calendar month's prior notice to the Association and to the professional librarian employee(s) involved, - (d) Compensation for Weekend and Holiday Duties - (i) Hours worked on Saturdays and non-statutory holidays shall be compensated for with equivalent time off, the scheduling of which shall be subject to agreement between the professional librarian employee and the immediate supervisor(s).
+- (i) Hours of work shall be flexible and in accordance with past practice concerning arrangements between employees and supervisors unless altered by mutual agreement between the parties to this Agreement. - (ii) There shall be no change in hours of library operation which result in alteration of established public service information schedules without one (1) calendar month's prior notice to the

+Association and to the professional librarian employee(s) involved.

+(d) Compensation for Weekend and Holiday Duties
-(ii) An employee who works one (1) shift on a Sunday or statutory holiday shall be given compensatory time off equal to one (1) working day (seven (7) hours), the scheduling of which shall be subject to agreement between the professional librarian employee and the immediate supervisor(s).

-- (e) In the event of disagreement between the employee and the supervisor regarding any of the preceding matters, the employee shall have the right to appeal to the University Librarian who shall, within the provisions of this Article, make his/her decision and shall notify the supervisor and the employee in writing of that decision within five (5) working days. - (f) Subject to the fulfilment of the scheduled public service of the Library, professional librarian employees shall have the right to attend CUASA meetings as and when required during work days. - (g) When a professional librarian employee who is on approved leave for a period of twelve (12) months or more or on long term disability is not replaced the employer shall advise the Association as soon as practicable in writing indicating the disposition of the duties and/or intention to fill the position.
+- (i) Hours worked on non-statutory holidays shall be compensated for with equivalent time off, the scheduling of which shall be subject to agreement between the professional librarian employee and the immediate supervisor(s). - (ii) An employee who is scheduled to work on a Saturday, Sunday or statutory holiday shall be compensated at a rate equal to 1.5 times the hours worked, the scheduling of which shall be subject to agreement between the professional librarian employee and the immediate supervisor(s). - (e) In the event of disagreement between the employee and the supervisor regarding any of the preceding matters, the employee shall have the right to appeal to the University Librarian who shall, within the provisions of this Article, make his/her decision and shall notify the supervisor and the employee in writing of that decision within five (5) working days. - (f) Subject to the fulfilment of the scheduled public service of the Library, professional librarian employees shall have the right to attend CUASA meetings as and when required during work days. - (g) When a professional librarian employee who is on approved leave for a period of twelve (12) months or more or on long term disability is not replaced the employer shall advise the Association as soon as practicable in writing indicating the disposition of the duties and/or intention to fill the position.